balusena/kubernetes-for-devops/README.md

    - **Start the Minikube Cluster**
    - **Set Docker Environment: Configure Your Local Docker Client to Use the Docker Daemon Inside Minikube**

-# 2: Kubernetes Introduction to YAML (YAML Ain't Markup Language)
+# 2: Introduction to YAML (YAML Ain't Markup Language)

 ## 1.Key Features
 1. **Human-Readable**